 Gateway was the first school in Santa Cruz with a maker space, and we’re the only ones with the Maker Faire!

-The ultimate form of Show and Tell, the Santa Cruz Mini Maker Faire is enter in its fourth year as the region’s premier gathering of makers, crafters, artists, and enthusiasts.
+The ultimate form of Show and Tell, the Santa Cruz Mini Maker Faire is the region’s premier gathering of makers, crafters, artists, and enthusiasts.
 Part science fair, part county fair, the event seeks to inspire the public through Do-It-Yourself science, technology and art, hands-on workshops, panels, and much more.
 The Faire has featured electric race cars, interactive kinetic sculptures, laser pianos, digital sandboxes, boat- and bridge-building engineering challenges, aerial arts demonstrations, First Robotics teams, fire-breathing dragon sculptures, and much more.
-Learn more at santacruz.makerfaire.com.

 Gateway is proud to be the founder, organizer, and primary sponsor of the event.
-By hosting the Faire, our students see first-hand that the “making mindset” drives many people, whether amateur hobbyists or professional entrepreneurs.
+By bringing the Faire to Santa Cruz, our community sees first-hand that the “making mindset” drives many people, whether amateur hobbyists or professional entrepreneurs.
 This event is an extension of our mission to inspire children to lead lives of purpose, and our goal for students to discover their individual and collective potential to make positive change in the world.